davidraoulmaas/coronadb/README.md

 # coronadb

-Upon adding a csv please run the script in `code/submit_dataset_info.py` to update the list of all datasets in this repo.
+### About
+The repository provides up-to-date COVID-19 Data in Germany on the resolution of Districts ('Landkreise').
+This includes information such as the number of hospital, census data and others (for more info, see below).
+In addition,  centroid coordinates (lon, lat) of the districts, their total area, and projected ([epsg:5243](https://epsg.io/5243)) coordinates are provided, which could be directly used for Statistical Models that model spatial correlations based on distances.

+The COVID-19 case data will be updated daily.

 ### Merged Data
+The final CSVs are available here: [Google Drive](https://drive.google.com/drive/folders/1Vsf20J75hAJ6EmgM6yRjsRpyLKqvZhmJ?usp=sharing)
-In `data/03_integrated_data` you can find the final CSVs, which are all COVID-19 data merged with the different covariates we obtained for each landkreis.
+All CSVs include COVID-19 data merged with the different covariates we obtained for each district ('Landkreis').
 However, the final CSVs are in different resolutions in respect to age & sex of the infected.
-In addition, one data set includes the cumulative case & death counts for each Landkreis to each point of time (i.e. the full grid).
+In addition, one data set includes the cumulative case count & death counts for each Landkreis to each point of time (i.e. the full grid).

 |filename | description|
 |---|---|